copernicus-mogley/zkav.club/opportunities/README.md

 * [Coordinator roles](#coordinator-roles) are mostly async and collaborative: you’ll be working with other coordinators and the [gigs networks](#gigs-skill-networks) to assemble complete deliverables.

-* Our default is lightweight and text-first: each Recording Station item keeps a simple “source of truth” file that evolves with the item (format is flexible).
+* Our default is lightweight and text-first: each Recording Station item keeps a simple "source of truth" file that evolves with the item (format is flexible).

 * New but hungry?
 Tell us.
 When it makes sense, we can match some gigs to learning paths.